MHordecki/easyply/README.rst

 Currently, there are three nice additions to the normal PLY syntax:

-No mandratory whitespace surrounding colon sign
+No mandatory whitespace surrounding colon sign
 -----------------------------------------------

 ::